kuhn-ruess/cmdbsyncer-docs/docs/installation/setup_code.md

 Extra Database stuff you find in requirements-extras.txt

-## Install Mongodb Server
+## Install MongoDB Server
+!!!
+HINT
+    You can skip this section, if you are planning to use Docker.
 The Syncer needs the Mongodb.
 All you need to do is to install it, with your Packet Manager.
 Then you are ready to go.

 ## Configure Defaults
+!!!
+HINT
-When the Database is running, run
+    Make sure to either be in the docker container, or to have the environment loaded When the database is running, run

 ```
 ./cmdbsyncer sys self_configure